Report: Global Loyalty Programs

 - 19% Asia

-They leave if rewards simply are not relevant.
+They leave a loyalty program if rewards simply are not relevant.

 - 14% North America